5 Things Every Marketer Needs To Know About Storytelling

 Let me be the voice of truth for you.

-If you aren’t using storytelling, you’re no different, and probably riding boredom blimp!
+If you aren’t using storytelling, you’re no different.

-If you really want to rise above the drab and compel people to your business, it’s time to start using Storytelling.
+If you really want to rise above the drab, and compel people to your business, it’s time to start storytelling.

 Here’s five epic reasons why.